CS 4250: Project Part 2

 troubled groups (if any) before troubles get out of hand.

-Strongly Recommended: Send one or more members of your group
+VERY VERY Strongly Recommended: Send one or more members of your group

 to my office hours a few days before the deadline, to show me your current

 ER diagram draft and get fast feedback.
 (I have office hours most days of the week.

 Common Mistakes in Design: